JujuJavaJuju/JujuJavaJuju/README.md

 **`Digital Craftsman & Educator`**

-I teach kids how to code
+I teach kids how to code + absolute beginners

 * 🌍 I'm based in Nairobi
 * ❓ Ask me a question about programming at (https://www.instagram.com/hastycode_ke)